jamesngo/housing-analysis/README.md

 Score: 0.41600

-Description: A linear regression with target=LotArea
+Description: A linear regression with predictor=LotArea

 ### Submission 2 ###